 destruction of potentially precious data.

-If this makes you feel unsafe, then
+If this makes you feel unsafe (it should!), then

 test scripts in folders where you keep no precious unduplicated data,